-Due to changes in migration patterns, the specific settlements assessed within each LGA vary each month.
-Changes in results reported in this factsheet, compared to previous factsheets, may therefore be due to changes in which settlements were assessed instead of changes over time.
-The most recent version of the VTS dataset (released in February 2019 on vis.eocng.org) has been used as the reference for settlement names and locations, and adjusted to account for deserted villages based on information shared by OCHA.
+2Due to changes in migration patterns, the specific settlements assessed within each LGA vary each month.
+Changes in results reported in this factsheet, compared to previous factsheets, may therefore be due to variations in the assessed settlements instead of changes over time.